Sustainability At PGIM Real Estate

 United Nations Sponsored Principles for Responsible Investment

 PGIM Real Estate became a signatory in 2009 to the United Nations-backed Principles for Responsible Investment.
 We believe that the principles strengthen our commitment to incorporate environmental, social and governance criteria into our investment practices, while continuing to meet obligations to provide favorable investment returns to investors.
-UN PRI has more than 1,240 global signatories representing close to $34 trillion in assets under management.
+UN PRI reported nearly more than 1,750 signatories representing approximately $70 trillion in assets under management as of July 2017

 U.S. EPA's ENERGY STAR®